Challenge-Based Learning in more Detail

 The aim is for a group of students to become a team that pulls together and supports each other.
 In order to get to know each other, it is usually sufficient to put students together, let them solve a mini-task together and talk about rules and procedures.

-Since it is very important, especially in intercultural and interdisciplinary contexts, to clarify what expectations exist.
+Especially in intercultural and interdisciplinary contexts it is essential to clarify what expectations exist:

 Who brings what prior knowledge with them?